waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 **Note** that I use the extension ".op" for overpass query script files and ".raw" extension for the unmodified (untreated or unaltered) query result.
-Those extensions are not required but keep thing clear to myself - you may use whatever you want.
+Those extensions are not required but keep things clear to myself - you may use whatever you want.

 Feel free to experiment with other commands for this program.